makrai/notes/joshi2004-fate-ling-divers-nlp-acl.md

 ## 2.2 Repositories

-* the LDC catalog 1 and the ELRA Map 2 for labeled datasets.
-Although there are
+* the LDC catalog and the ELRA Map for labeled datasets
   * keeping within the purview of NLP datasets used in `*`CL conferences, we
   * not e.g
-    * PanLex (Kamholz+ 2014), which is a large lexical database of a wide range of
+    * PanLex (Kamholz+ 2014), which is a large lexical database of a wide range
-    * OLAC (Simons and Bird, 2003), which contains a range of information for different languages (e.g.  text collections, audio recordings, and dictionaries)
+    * OLAC (Simons and Bird, 2003), which contains a range of information for different languages (e.g. text collections, audio recordings, and dicts)
-* Wikipedia pages as a measure for unlabeled data resources.
-With regards to
+* Wikipedia pages as a measure for unlabeled data resources

 ## 2.3 Language Classes